Quick answer

 - Wales (LTT) threshold £225,000.

-“Don’t assume a gift is tax-free — check market value rules and reporting duties.”
+“Don’t assume a gift is outside the scope of IHT — check market value rules and reporting duties.”

 For a deeper walkthrough of gains and inheritance interactions, see our guide on inheritance tax and capital gains tax on inherited.